tc39/proposal-shadowrealm/explainer.md

 ## <a name='Errors'></a>Errors

-Errors originated from a ShadowRoot are subject to stack censoring.
-Similarely, those errors must be copied when crossing the callable boundary, while doing so, the host must produce a TypeError, and may provide a message and stack properties without violating the stack censoring principle.
+Errors originated from a ShadowRealm are subject to stack censoring.
+Similarly, those errors must be copied when crossing the callable boundary, while doing so, the host must produce a TypeError, and may provide a message and stack properties without violating the stack censoring principle.
 For more details about errors, refer to the [errors explainer](./errors.md).

 ## <a name='Modules'></a>Modules